-3 tips to build your clean energy legal career in 2023
+3 tips to build your clean energy legal career in 2024

 That’s positive news for lawyers and trainee legal professionals looking to dip their toes into the clear blue waters of the offshore wind sector.

 Over the coming decades, we’ll need general counsels to ensure projects comply with local regulations, and international specialists to smooth out cross-border deals.
 More contract experts will be required to draft terms around land acquisition, transmission rights, and power purchase agreements.
 The trend towards joint venture and consortium auction bids is driving demand for M&A specialists.
-And the need for legal advice on regulatory frameworks around emerging issues like fuel cells, energy storage and the use of blockchain technology will become increasingly important.
+And the need for legal advice on regulatory frameworks around emerging issues like fuel cellsenergy storage and the use of blockchain technology will become increasingly important.

 In short, the industry offers a sea of opportunity for ambitious legal professionals.